Bohri Bazaar

 Bohri Bazaar was once the most famous shopping place in Karachi.
-It has historical importance similar to the Istanbul’s Grand Bazaar.
+It has historical importance similar to Istanbul’s Grand Bazaar.

 History

 Bohri Bazaar was established in 1939 as a location for camps for British military personnel.
 The bazaar named after Bohra community of Karachi.
 The community has built a mosque called Tahiri Masjid at the centre of the bazaar.

 As of August 2022, the bazaar consists of at least 5,000 shops.

 Incidents

-Bohri Bazaar was damaged in a fire in 1958, and again in the 1987 Karachi car bombing.
+Parts of Bohri Bazaar were badly damaged in a fire in 1958 but were rebuilt, and again in the 1987 Karachi car bombing and were restored later.